Small Drinking Water Systems

 Water System Classifications

-- A Community water system is a public water system that has 15 to 199 service connections used by year-long residents, or regularly serves at least 25 year-long residents.
-Water systems that have 200 or more service connections used by year-long residents are regulated by the State of California Department of Public Health.
+- A Community water system is a public water system with a minimum of 15 residential service connections used by year-long residents, or regularly serves at least 25 year-long residents.
 An example would be a community with residential homes served by a single water system.

 - A Non-Transient Non-Community water system is a public water system that is not a Community water system and regularly serves at least the same 25 persons during 6 months per year.
 An example would be a school or workplace.